 Step 3: Brand Values and Promise

-In this next step of the brand identity process, be honest with yourself about what you offer your customers.
-What can you do for them that no one else does?
+In this next step of the brand identity process, be honest about what you offer customers.
+How can you deliver your product or service in a way no one else does?
 What unique offer can you provide that your competitors can’t?

 Write down your core values and business philosophy.
 Then, look for ways to tie these to your customers’ needs and wants.

-In a previous section, I leveraged functional, technical, and emotional benefits as selling points for a business that makes boxes.
+You learned how to use functional, technical, and emotional benefits to sell boxes in a previous section.
 Follow this same process to create all three benefit types for your product or service.

 What promise can you make to your target audience?
-Identify one central theme you want to convey.
-If you need help with this, read this article.
+First, identify one central theme you want to convey.

 Step 4: Find Your Voice

-For instance, if you own a woman’s clothing store, your voice should resonate with women who match your target customer profile and at the same time, should reflect your business’s personality.
-In this case, if your audience was comprised of young females, it might make sense to use slang and jargon common among members of that demographic.
+For instance, the brand voice for a ladies’ clothing store should resonate with women who match the target customer profile and reflect the business’s personality.
+If your audience consisted of young females, it might make sense to use slang and jargon common among members of that demographic.